mpeeples2008/ArchNetSci/_book/index.md

 To install R on MacOS, you first need to know which chip manufacturer your Mac has.
 In order to determine which chip you have go to the Apple menu and select "About This Mac" and look for information under "Processor" or "Chip" in the window that pops up.
 It will either be Intel or M1.

 * Next, click the on the link under "Latest release" for the *.pkg file for the appropriate Mac processor in your computer.
 There is a separate notarized and signed .pkg file Macs with Intel processors and Macs with Apple M1 processors (mostly produced 2020 and later).
-Note, these .pkg files are not interchangeable so confirm which one you need.
+Note, these .pkg files are not interchangeable so confirm which one you need before attempting to install.
 * Once you have downloaded the appropriate .pkg, run it and answer the questions during the install as required.

 ### Linux{- #Linux}